lindnemi/ghgmiddleclasses/Readme.md

 ```

 * `data` contains preprocessed data, the subfolder `raw` contains original LCF data and GHG conversion factors.
 The downloaded survey data should be place here as well.
-* `renv` belongs to the package of the same name and is necessary for reproducibility of our analysis
+* `renv` belongs to the package of the same name and is necessary for reproducibility of our analysis.
-* `src` holds `.Rmd` files for reproducing our analysis, `.html` files that render code, output and results in an easily accesible format, and the `.png` plots used in the publication
+* `src` holds `.Rmd` files for reproducing our analysis, `.html` files that render code, output and results in an easily accesible format, and the `.png` plots used in the publication.

-If you want to familiarize yourself with the code we recommend starting by viewing the `.html` files in `src` in a web browser.
+## Code structure:

+The scripts should be executed in the following order:

+* `generate_raw_bridging_matrix.Rmd` - Generates a map from COICOP categories to LCF codes
+* (optional) manually correcting the generated matrix
+* `ghg_multipliers.Rmd` -  Computes GHG emissions multipliers for every COICOP category
+* `rawper_imputation.Rmd` - Imputation of missing education variables
+* `analysis.Rmd` - Analysis for the paper

 ## Preliminaries: Version control